-- Obtaining regulatory approval for our lead product in the United States and Europe We intend to commence Phase 3 clinical trials for the treatment of AUD.
-The first Phase 3 trial is planned for conduct in Scandinavia and Central and Eastern Europe, where the genetic prevalence of the target genotypes appears to be higher.
+- Obtaining regulatory approval for our lead product in the United States and Europe.
+We have commenced our initial Phase 3 clinical trial for the treatment of AUD in Scandinavia and Central and Eastern Europe.
 If our initial Phase 3 clinical trial is successful, we expect to conduct a second, and possibly a third, Phase 3 clinical trial in the same areas but with additional clinical sites in the United States and Western Europe. - Prosecuting and expanding our intellectual property and product portfolio.
 We have acquired rights to a promising drug candidate and made a significant investment in the development of our licensed patent portfolio to protect our technologies and programs, and we intend to continue to do so.
 We have obtained exclusive rights to three different patent families directed to therapeutic methods related to our AD04 platform.
 These families include 3 issued U.S. patents, and at least one foreign equivalent patent covering AD04 issued in over 40 national jurisdictions, including most of Europe and Eurasia.
 Divisional and continuation applications to expand the coverage have also been filed in certain jurisdictions.
-We intend that product portfolio expansions will be focused on promising addiction therapies and/or late-stage clinical assets. - Evaluating the additional use of our product candidate in other indications In addition to alcohol addiction, we plan to conduct exploratory work to investigate using AD04 as a potential treatment for opioid use disorder, gambling addiction, smoking cessation, obesity, and other addiction related disorders in which 5-HT3 antagonism may have a treatment effect.
+Additionally, commencing in early 2021, we have an adenosine platform that has and is expected to continue to generate what we believe are patentable new chemical entities.
+We intend that further product portfolio expansions will be focused on promising addiction therapies and/or late-stage clinical assets. - Evaluating the additional use of our product candidate in other indications.
+In addition to alcohol addiction, we plan to conduct exploratory work to investigate using AD04 as a potential treatment for opioid use disorder, gambling addiction, smoking cessation, obesity, and other addiction related disorders in which 5-HT3 antagonism may have a treatment effect.
 We believe we will be able to undertake this initial exploratory effort with minimal additional cash cost to our company through the use of academic partnerships, grants, human laboratory studies and/or non-clinical studies.
 We believe that, due to its hypothesized mechanism of action (i.e., the modulation of the serotonin system in patients that are genetically targeted based on the apparent sensitivity to such modulation, where the modulation appears to reduce cravings), AD04 has the potential to be used for the treatment of such other addictive disorders.
 To date, we have not discussed these potential uses with the FDA or any other regulatory bodies. - Maximizing commercial opportunity for our technology.
 AD04 targets large markets with significant unmet medical need.
 We intend to develop an extended release, once-a-day formulation of AD04 to enhance compliance and market appeal - Managing our business with efficiency and discipline.
 We believe we have efficiently utilized our capital and human resources to develop and acquire our product candidate and programs and create a broad intellectual property portfolio.
 We operate cross-functionally and are led by an experienced management team with backgrounds in developing product candidates.
 We use project management techniques to assist us in making disciplined strategic program decisions and to attempt to limit the risk profile of our product pipeline.